kaboc/pot/packages/pottery/README.md

 ## Usage

+This package comes with two widgets:

+- Pottery
+- ScopedPottery

+### Pottery

-Create a pot as pending if the pot is not necessary at the beginning of an app.
+Creates a pot as pending if it is not necessary yet at the start of an app.

 ```dart
 final counterNotifierPot = Pot.pending<CounterNotifier>();